 (281 days)

-The device is intended to deliver oxygen to a patient nasally, which is a therapeutic intervention.
+The intended use is to deliver oxygen to the patient nasally, controlled by a demand system.

 The demand cannula is a special cannula designed to give adult and pediatric users of dual port oxygen conservation delivery system all the comfort and conveniences of a Salter-Style® cannula.
 Unique dual tubing delivers oxygen on demand through one tube while inspiratory / expiratory effort is also sensed through the other tube.
 Meets dual port device manufacturers' specifications.